 If you’ve got the time and want to move a bit slower, book a stay somewhere like this ski resort cabin and hope for clear skies on a cold winter night.
 (Even if you don’t see the aurora australis, you can enjoy winter sports in the region!)

-Most people know Ushuaia as the ‘End of the World,’ a jumping off point for Antarctica cruises.
-As the southernmost city in the world, you can’t get much further south than Ushuaia – and it’s the most urban place you can base yourself for trying to see the southern lights in South America.
+Most people know Ushuaia as the ‘End of the World,’ a jumping-off point for Antarctica cruises.
+As the southernmost city in the world, you can’t get much further south than Ushuaia – and it’s the most urban place you can base yourself for trying to see the southern lights in Argentina.

 Though most people won’t journey this far just to see the southern lights, the Falkland Islands are generally considered one of the best places in the world to see them.

 Geographically, you can see the aurora in the Falkland Islands between the months of April and August each year.
-Flights depart with some regularity from Punta Arenas in Chile and from Rio Gallegos in Argentina but are typically only offered on the shoulders of aurora season (March/April and August).
+Flights depart with some regularity from Punta Arenas in Chile and from Rio Gallegos in Argentina.
+But, they are typically only offered on the shoulders of the aurora season (March/April and August).

 South Georgia Island & South Sandwich Islands